 If you are reading this and grappling with forgiveness with the one that betrayed you, or maybe with someone else in your life – I first want you to know that I see you.
 This forgiveness work is tough stuff for most.
 I’m on the journey with you and I get it.
 I hope my recent findings are a source of comfort and strength for you as you keep plowing ahead.

-- Recognizing that there is a need to forgive might mean there is more grief work to do.
+#1 – Recognizing that sometimes when I need to forgive (again) for things I have already forgiven – it also means there is more grief work to do

 Ladies – I am oftentimes shocked at how much grief is inside of me.
 I’m a feeler, this is true.
 And – I am also beginning to truly appreciate that grief might just take a life time.